-Conquest holds a 100% interest in the Belfast-TeckMag Project, located in the Temagami Mining Camp at Emerald Lake, Ontario, which is believed to have exceptional exploration upside for magmatic sulphide deposits (Cu-Ni-PGE, VMS, IOCG, Iron hosted Au and Paleo-placer Au).
-The Belfast-TeckMag Project is the Company's flagship property, evolved from the Golden Rose Project, which was initially acquired in December 2017, and significantly augmented through the acquisition in 2020 of Canadian Continental Exploration Corp. and subsequent additional claim staking and purchases in its adjacent Belfast Copper Project and TeckMag Property.
-Conquest now controls over 266 square kilometers of underexplored territory in the Temagami Mining Camp, including the past producing Golden Rose Mine at Emerald Lake.
+Conquest holds a 100% interest in the Belfast-TeckMag Project, located in the Temagami Mining Camp at Emerald Lake, Ontario, which is believed to have exceptional exploration upside for several deposit types including magmatic Copper-Nickel-Platinum Group Elements (Cu-Ni-PGE), Volcanogenic Massive Sulphides (VMS), Iron Oxide Copper Gold (IOCG), Iron hosted Gold, and Paleo-placer Gold.
+The Belfast-TeckMag Project is the Company's flagship property, evolved from the Golden Rose Property, which was initially acquired in December 2017, and significantly augmented through the acquisition in 2020 of Canadian Continental Exploration Corp. ("CCEC"), and subsequent additional claim staking and purchases in its adjacent Belfast Copper and TeckMag properties.
+Conquest now controls approx. 350 square kilometers of underexplored territory in the Temagami Mining Camp.

 Conquest also holds a 100% interest in the Alexander Gold Property located immediately east of the Red Lake and Campbell mines in the heart of the Red Lake Gold Camp on the important "Mine Trend" regional structure.
-Conquest's property is almost entirely surrounded by Evolution Mining land holdings.
+Conquest's property is almost entirely surrounded by the land holdings of Evolution Mining, the operator of the Red Lake mines.

-In addition, Conquest owns a 100% interest in the Smith Lake Gold Property of six patented claims and 181 staked mining claims to the north, west and south of the former Renabie Gold Mine in Rennie Township located in northern Ontario.
+In addition, Conquest owns a 100% interest in the Smith Lake Gold Property of 6 patented claims and 181 staked mining claims covering approximately 29 square kilometers of land to the north, west and south of the former Renabie Gold Mine in Rennie Township located in northern Ontario.
 The Renabie Gold Mine was operated by Corona and Barrick and had produced over 1,000,000 ounces of gold between 1947 and 1991 (Northern Miner March 4, 1991).

-Q4 & RECENT HIGHLIGHTS
+Q1 & RECENT HIGHLIGHTS